Building the

 However, manual tile cutters have some major benefits.
 They’re cheaper than electric tile cutters, portable, and operating them doesn’t take intricate skill.
 (Though you do need skill to line up your tiles).
 Manual tile cutters work best for small kitchen splashbacks, projects with a lot of straight cuts, and projects where use of an electric tile cutter is unsuitable due to space limitations.

 Our website lists a number of different manual tile cutters.
-RUBI carries different sizes made to accommodate any type of project.
+RUBI carries different models and sizes made to accommodate any type of project.
 We sell the maintenance materials, like lubrication, to keep your cutter working smoothly.
 We also have a full range of different scoring wheels.

 Electric Tile Cutters

 Electric tile cutters are best for projects where manual tile cutters just aren’t cutting it (literally).
 At first glance, an electric cutter looks like a table saw.
-A rotating diamond blade cuts the tile while a guide keeps your tile straight.
+A diamond blade cuts the tile while a guide keeps your tile straight.

 Electric tile cutters can also easily cut through harder materials.
 The diamond blade can cut the hardest varieties of tile.
 The electric tile cutter is a must if you are cutting natural stone tiles or wish to mitre your tiles for external corners.